 - A patient was assessed by a respiratory specialist in A&E before the decision to admit was made.
 Does this mean that I can answer 'yes' to the question 'Was the patient reviewed by a member of the respiratory team during their admission'? - Yes, you can record these reviews if they occur in A&E, but you will only be able to record respiratory review time after the time of arrival.
 In these cases simply enter the date and time of arrival or within 1 hour of arrival for the respiratory review. - Can advanced nurse practitioners who regularly manage respiratory patients be included as members of the respiratory team regarding specialist review? - This would be at the discretion of the local respiratory lead.
-If a member of staff is deemed competent, has had appropriate training and is working as part of a wider respiratory team, then this should, in theory, be acceptable; however the local team should decide this. - A patient doesn't have a time recorded in their notes for first review by a member of the respiratory team, how do I answer this question in this instance? - As time to respiratory review is one of the adult asthma BPT criteria, it is essential that a time is recorded.
+If a member of staff is deemed competent, has had appropriate training and is working as part of a wider respiratory team, then this should, in theory, be acceptable; however the local team should decide this. - A patient doesn't have a time recorded in their notes for first review by a member of the respiratory team, how do I answer this question in this instance? - As time to respiratory review is one of the COPD BPT criteria, it is essential that a time is recorded.
 If you cannot find a time, we suggest asking a member of the clinical team and referring to the notes where possible.
-We also advise reminding the local team, of the importance of recording the correct time, and recommending they incorporate it going forward.
+We also advise reminding the local team, of the importance of recording the correct time, and recommending they incorporate it going forward. - For patients who are less severely unwell, we sometimes discharge them within 24 hours under an early supported discharge scheme.
+This means that they will usually not have had a respiratory review but will have been seen by a consultant (non-respiratory).
+Could this count as a respiratory review? - In these circumstances, you should tick 'no' for respiratory review.
+A review by a member of the respiratory team is important, as it means the patient is more likely to receive the correct interventions. - What about patients admitted to the ICU?
+They are not seen be a respiratory specialist within 24 hours but are clearly receiving specialist care? - 'No' should be selected if a patient has only been seen by a non-respiratory staff member.
+This includes patients admitted to ICU who are receiving non-respiratory specialist care.